#360: Boingy Boingy Bunga Bunga

 With a senior superlative.

-I hate that I picked juicy.
+Juicy Jupiter.
+I hate that that pitch juicy.

 We present the funeral of Adel, Aaron, and JPC.

-You can listen to that plus our entire back catalog at patreon.com/slash Hayward overtle by joining the Clue Crew for $5 a month, or start your seven-day free trial, or the review crew for $8 a month.
+You can listen to that plus our entire back catalog at patreon.com/slash Hayward overdle by joining the Clue Crew for $5 a month, or start your seven-day free trial, or the review crew for $8 a month.

 Plus, you get those ad-free episodes.
+See you there.

 That was a head gum podcast.